VisentaAI/visentaai/README.md

-# Welcome to your Lovable project
+# Welcome to your VisentaAI project

 ## Project info